- Part 1: Manage Environments with Terraform - Set up environments with policies

 Project One (contains both

-databases fromTest Sample Instance
+hr_testandpostgresdatabases fromTest Sample Instance)

 Project Two (contains the

-database fromProd Sample Instance
+hr_proddatabase fromProd Sample Instance)

 - Click on Project One and navigate to Settings to review the configurations you’ve applied.